teamwalnut/graphql-ppx/README.md

 # Query specific configuration

-If you want to use multiple schemas in your project it can be provided as a secondary config argument in your graphql ppx definition.
+If you want to use multiple schemas in your project it can be provided as a secondary config argument in your `graphql-ppx` definition.

 ```reason
 module MyQuery = [%graphql